InvaderSquibs/smolagents_template/README.md

 # SmolAgents Calculator Template

-A simple template demonstrating how to use smolagents with a calculator tool and Gemini API.
+A simple template demonstrating how to use smolagents with a calculator tool and Gemini API, with optional RAG (Retrieval-Augmented Generation) capabilities.

 ## 🎯 What This Template Does

-This template provides a basic calculator agent that can:
+This template provides a calculator agent that can:
 - Perform mathematical calculations using Python expressions
 - Use Gemini API for natural language processing
+- **NEW**: Optional RAG functionality for educational mathematical assistance
 - Monitor LLM calls with Phoenix telemetry (optional)
 - Be easily extended with additional tools

+## 🧠 RAG Features (Optional)

+When RAG is enabled, the agent can:
+- Retrieve relevant mathematical formulas and concepts from a knowledge base
+- Provide educational context along with calculations
+- Answer questions like "What's the area of a circle with radius 5?" with both the formula and the result
+- Support 20+ mathematical domains: geometry, physics, conversions, finance, algebra, trigonometry, and statistics

 ## 🚀 Quick Start